Frequently Asked Questions

 Are your services covered by OHIP?

 Counselling and psychotherapy services are not covered by OHIP, unless treatment is provided by a General Practitioner, a Psychiatrist or Nurse Practitioner with mental health training.

 How many appointments will I need to complete my treatment?

 Every person’s situation is different.
 On average a client may need from 6 to 12 sessions.
 However, some clients may require less than 6 sessions or longer-term therapy depending on their needs and the complexity of their symptoms.

 Can you bill my insurance benefits provider directly for my therapy sessions or submit the benefits claim on my behalf?

-I am unable to bill insurance companies directly for my services or submit benefit claims on clients’ behalf.
-Clients are required to pay for their therapy sessions at each appointment.
-I provide a receipt of payment, which may be used to submit to benefit providers for reimbursement.
+We are unable to bill insurance companies directly for our services or submit benefit claims on clients’ behalf.
+Clients are required to pay for their online therapy sessions in advance by e-transferring funds to email@example.com or pay by credit card at each appointment.
+We email receipts of payment, which may be used to submit to benefit providers for reimbursement.